Lessons and Online Classes

 Week 2 faculty: Recorder: Tish Berlin, Frances Blaker, Larry Lipnik; Viola da gamba: Mary Springfels, Larry Lipnik; Dulcian/shawm: Alison Gangler

 A retreat for intermediate to advanced recorder players interested in working intensively on technique and musical skills.
 Instructors: Miyo Aoki, Tish Berlin, and Frances Blaker.
-Dowload flyer/registration form here.
+Watch this space for registration and flyer.

 Concerts